 Acting President Olexander Turchynov, who is also the speaker of parliament, presided over an emergency Ukrainian security council meeting as reports trickled in of Russian troop movements.
-Russia, Turchnyov told reporters, had used a military drill as cover for an “Abkhazia scenario,” referring to a breakaway territory of Georgia Russian troops occupied after a four-day war in 2008.
+Russia, Turchnyov told reporters, had used a military drill as cover for an "Abkhazia scenario," referring to a breakaway territory of Georgia Russian troops occupied after a five-day war in 2008.

 "I am personally addressing President [Vladimir] Putin to stop the provocation and call back the military from the Autonomous Republic of Crimea, and work exclusively within the framework of the signed agreements," Turchynov said Friday evening.
 "The whole civilized world supports Ukraine.
 We demand to stop this provocation, we demand to normalize the situation."

 Acting Interior Minister Arsen Avakov wrote on Facebook that the groups of armed men who took control of Simferopol and Sevastopol airports Friday morning were Russian soldiers and accused the Kremlin of an "armed invasion and occupation."

 "This is a direct attempt to provoke armed bloodshed on the territory of a sovereign state," Avakov wrote.